 - Report workers’ wages to the SSA so that workers receive the Social Security credits they earned.

-- Match the other half of workers’ Social Security taxes and send the money to the IRS.
+- Match the workers’ half of their Social Security taxes — another 6.2% — and send the money to the IRS.

 However, self-employed people are required to report their own wages and pay the full 12.4% in Social Security taxes to the IRS.
 This includes submitting an IRS form known as Schedule SE.